Alberta Wells Dataset: Pinpointing Oil and Gas Wells from Satellite Imagery: Introduction

 \section{Introduction}

 Across the world, there are millions of abandoned oil and gas wells left to degrade by the companies or individuals that built them.
 No longer producing usable fossil fuels, these wells nonetheless have a significant impact on the environment, with many of them leaking significant quantities of methane, a powerful greenhouse gas, into the atmosphere.
-In Canada, an estimated 370,000 abandoned wells produce methane equivalent to half a million metric tons of CO2 annually \cite{williams2020methane,canadaGreenhouseEmissions}, while in the U.S.~there are an estimated 4 million abandoned wells \cite{williams2020methane}, releasing over five million metric tons of CO$_{2}$ equivalent emissions per year.
-Abandoned wells also pose health and safety concerns, in particular by leaching toxic chemicals into the groundwater of surrounding communities \cite{cahill2019advancing}.

-It is possible to plug abandoned wells to mitigate the harms associated with them (with so-called ``super-emitter'' wells an especially high priority \cite{riddick2024methane,kang2016identification}).
+In aggregate, these emissions represent the equivalent of millions of tons of carbon dioxide per year \citep{williams2020methane}.
+In Canada, an estimated 370,000 abandoned wells produce methane equivalent to half a million metric tons of CO$_{2}$ annually \citep{williams2020methane,canadaGreenhouseEmissions}, while in the U.S., there are an estimated 4 million abandoned wells \citep{williams2020methane}, releasing over five million metric tons of CO$_{2}$ equivalent emissions per year.
+Despite the small percentage, the high global warming potential of methane underscores the need for improved monitoring and management to reduce environmental impact.
+Abandoned wells also pose health and safety concerns, in particular by leaching toxic chemicals into the groundwater of surrounding communities \citep{cahill2019advancing}.
+It is possible to plug abandoned wells to mitigate the harms associated with them (with so-called ``super-emitter'' wells an especially high priority \citep{riddick2024methane,kang2016identification}).
 However, a significant fraction of abandoned wells remain unknown.
-In Pennsylvania, as much as 90\% of abandoned wells are estimated to be unrecorded \cite{kang2016identification}.
-In Canada, abandoned wells have been described as the most uncertain source of methane emissions nationally due to the poor quality of data surrounding them \cite{williams2020methane}.
+In Pennsylvania, as much as 90\% of abandoned wells are estimated to be unrecorded \citep{kang2016identification}.
+In Canada, abandoned wells have been described as the most uncertain source of methane emissions nationally due to the poor quality of data surrounding them \citep{williams2020methane}.